 I don’t mean to knock AIP whatsoever because, even though it wasn’t easy, it was 100% worth it.
 Temporarily going AIP helped me get over some major healing hurdles.
 I’m still reaping the benefits of those efforts, and now that I know how, I occasionally go back to elimination-phase AIP when I feel like I’ve begun to backslide.
 It helps, and it's so much easier now that I have a real kitchen to cook in : )

-- A 1/2 cup serving of cooked zucchini provides 20 % DV of Vitamin A, which may be a key factor in preventing hypothyroidism.
+- A 1/2 cup serving of cooked zucchini provides 20 % DV of Vitamin A.

 - Zucchini is a good source of Thiamin, Niacin, Riboflavin, Phosphorus, and Vitamin B6.
-It is a very good source of Dietary Fiber, Vitamin K, Vitamin C, Folate, Magnesium, Potassium, Copper, Manganese, and Dietary Fiber.
+It is a very good source of dietary fiber, Vitamin K, Vitamin C, Folate, Magnesium, Potassium, Copper, and Manganese.
 So many nutrients for the very low cost of 14 calories per half-cup serving!

 - Just 1 cremini mushroom provides 7% DV of selenium, a nutrient important for the production and regulation of thyroid hormones.

-- Garlic has many powerful healing properties which can aid or alleviate some of the symptoms of Hypothyroidism such as inflammation, cardiovascular issues, decreased immunity, and increased infection.
+- Garlic has many powerful healing properties, which can aid or alleviate some of the symptoms of thyroid disease, such as inflammation, cardiovascular issues, decreased immunity, and increased infection.
 It can also support the liver in its detoxification efforts.

-- Lemons are a very good source of vitamin C. A study recently shared in the Journal of Clinical Endocrinology and Metabolism, stated that, “In patients with hypothyroidism and gastrointestinal pathology, vitamin C improves the abnormalities in serum free T4, T3, and TSH concentrations.”
-Read the article HERE.
+- Lemons are a very good source of vitamin C, with one ounce providing 36% DV.
+A study recently shared in the Journal of Clinical Endocrinology and Metabolism stated, “In patients with hypothyroidism and gastrointestinal pathology, vitamin C improves the abnormalities in serum free T4, T3, and TSH concentrations.”